BergelsonLab/wordmerge2/README.md

 # wordmerge2

-This is a repo for wordmerge2 python script and its folder version that merge basic level from old file to new file.
+This is a repo for wordmerge2 python script and its folder version that merges basic level from old file to new file in a newly-generated csv file.

 - Both can be run directly in terminal or command line using python 2.
 - Both scripts require `pandas` python package installed.
 - In order to run `wordmerge2_bash.py`, you need to have `wordmerge2.py` in the same folder.
 - In order to run `wordmerge2_bash.py` and `wordmerge2.py`, you need to have `common_words_index.csv` in the same folder.
 ----
+## wordmerge2.py

 For `wordmerge2.py`, it accepts five inputs: *old_file*, *new_file*, *new_file_writeTo*, *delta* and *mark*

 A new csv file would be generated as the merged version with the name `prefix_wordmerged.csv`, with prefix from the file pair.